Muhammad Sakizli

 Muhammad Sakizli (محمد الساقزلي) (1892–14 January 1976) was the Prime Minister of Cyrenaica from 18 March 1950 to 24 December 1951.
 He was later appointed the Prime Minister of Libya from 19 February to 12 April 1954.

 Personal life

 Sakizli was of Turkish descent.
 His surname known in Ottoman Turkish as Sakız hence his epithet "Sakızlı".

 Government of Cyrenaica

 On 1 June 1949, emir Idris declared the "independence" of the Emirate of Cyrenaica.
 Although this independence could be considered nominal because of the high British influence, forming a new government was necessary.
-After a short-lived government under Omar Pasha El Kikhia, Muhammad Sakizli formed a new cabinet in March 1950.
+After a short-lived government under Omar Pasha Mansour El-Kikhia, Muhammad Sakizli formed a new cabinet in March 1950.
 After King Idris I of Libya declared its independence 24 December 1951, Sakizli's title changed to be "Governor" of Cyrenaica and remained in that post until May 1952.

 In May 1952, Sakizli was appointed minister of education in the Libyan federal government.
 Then, In September 1953, he was appointed the chief of the royal bureau.